junxit/us-congress-bills-111/metadata.md

 - 2009-11-19 — Rule provides for consideration of H.R.
 3962 and H.R.
 3961 with 4 hours of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
 Measure will be considered read.
 Specified amendments are in order.
 All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
 - 2009-11-19 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H13318)
 - 2009-11-19 — The previous question was ordered pursuant to the rule. (consideration: CR H13308)
+- 2009-11-20 — Received in the Senate.
+- 2009-12-24 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.